mcmarkj/enhancements/keps/sig-autoscaling/853-configurable-hpa-scale-velocity/README.md

     recommendations = [10, 9, 8, 9, 9, 8, 9, 8, 9]

-- On the 10th minute, we'll add one more recommendation (let it me `8`):
+- On the 10th minute, we'll add one more recommendation (let it be `8`):

     recommendations = [10, 9, 8, 9, 9, 8, 9, 8, 9, 8]